foontinz/claude-code-plugins/plugins/git-helper/commands/commit.md

 3. **Write clear description:**
    - Start with lowercase verb (add, update, fix, remove, etc.)
    - Max 72 characters for first line
-   - Imperative mood ("add" not "added" or "adds")
+   - Imperative mood ("adds" not "added" or "add")
    - Focus on WHAT and WHY, not HOW

 4. **Add body if needed (complex changes):**